top of page

 Sector Leader, Healthcare

-Keith is Healthcare Sector Leader and a Healthcare Researcher at Blue Heron with a focus on pharma and biotech, health technology, and health services and systems.
+Keith is Healthcare Sector Leader and a Healthcare Senior Researcher at Blue Heron with a focus on pharma and biotech, health technology, and health services and systems.
 He has been a strategic intelligence and business advisor and served on the global investigative team at Businessweek.
 He was also executive editor of The Huffington Post Investigative Fund, and at AARP he guided entrepreneurs and top executives of one of the nation's largest nonprofits with actionable intelligence on risks and health-related investment opportunities.
 His articles and investigations have appeared in newspapers and magazines including The Washington Post, CIO Insight, Congressional Quarterly, Stanford Social Innovation Review, Discover, and The British Medical Journal.

 Contact us to discuss your healthcare due diligence requirements.